 Catania is the second largest city in Sicily, with little over 315000 inhabitants (though the metropolitan area goes well beyond 700000).
 The city is located on the eastern coast of the island, at about one hour drive from Messina – from where ferries to mainland Italy leave.

 Founded by the Greeks, Catania has undergone several dominations including that of the Romans.
 It was particularly flourishing during the Renaissance, thanks to its rich culture and arts – of which you can still find many traces today.

 Most importantly, Catania is one of the best places to visit in Sicily.
 The city has a lot to offer in terms of things to see and do, and the surroundings are just as amazing.
 This is also the closest city to Mount Etna, and a day trip there has to be included!

 The Cathedral and the square where it is located, in the heart of the old town, are the perfect starting point to explore Catania.
 The church is a masterpiece of Baroque architecture, initially built in 1078 over the ruins of the Roman Baths, and restored numerous times following the earthquakes that have often shaken this part of Sicily.

 Inside the cathedral you’ll find beautiful frescoes as well as the tomb of famous Italian composer Bellini.

-To be fair though, it’s the Piazza del Duomo that steals the show here.
-Characterized by the famous Fontana dell’Elefante, it is a very large and airy square that is a favorite gathering place for locals and tourists alike.
-Here you’ll find a multitude of cafés and restaurants where you can sit for a drink or a meal enjoying the views.
+Piazza del Duomo is home to the famous Fontana dell’Elefante.
+It is a large and airy square that is a favorite gathering place for locals and tourists alike.

 Via dei Crociferi